step-/find-n-run/usr/share/doc/findnrun/plugin.md

     SOURCE_find_file='find_file:rox:find_file:find_file'
     SOURCES='FNRstart find_file'
 ```

 Don't forget to make your script executable and add the declared default icon:
 ```
     chmod +x /fnr-find-file.sh
     cp -v /usr/share/icons/hicolor/32x32/apps/findnrun.png $HOME/.icons/find-file
 ```

-Now every time `find_file` is selected in the user interface and the user types a character in the search field, `/fnr-find-file.sh` lists file names that partially match the search term and are located inside and below the user's `$HOME` folder.
-If the user selects and activates an entry, ROX-Filer is started with the given file selected (but how clearly marked the selection will depend on your ROX-Filer version).
+Now every time source `find_file` is selected in the user interface and the user types a character in the search field, `/fnr-find-file.sh` starts and lists file names that partially match the search term and are located inside and below the user's home folder.
+If the user selects and activates an entry, ROX-Filer starts with the given file selected (but how visibly selected depends on the ROX-Filer version).

 **Find file revisited**